shreyansh-sawarn/Docker-Intro/README.md

 To run the Flask Docker app using Dockerfile, follow the instructions [here](https://github.com/shreyansh-sawarn/Docker-Intro/blob/main/flask-app/README.md).

 To run the Apache-PHP Docker app using docker-compose, follow the instructions [here](https://github.com/shreyansh-sawarn/Docker-Intro/blob/main/apache-php-app/README.md).

+Made with ❤️ by Shreyansh.
+Drop a ⭐ if you like it.